lafourchette/TalendClientBundle/README.md

 ==============================

 ## Installation
-Add LaFourchetteTalendClientBundle to your composer.json, then update
+Add TalendClientBundle to your composer.json, then update

 ```json
 {